fridser/finished-foodwaste-project/README.md

 ## Project description

 [//]: # (TODO: Write a short description of your project/product here.)
-A digital representation of a fridge.
+This app is a digital representation of a fridge, where you can add or remove food from the fridge.
+It also includes a digital representation of a recipe book, where you can add your favourite
 ## Project structure

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)